 The Title of "Mr. Freeze" was thanks to the 1960's Batman television series which popularized the character.
 Two-Face was originally slated to be the character but it was thought that he would be "too scary" for kids.
 Clint Eastwood was to portray Two-Face in the next season.
 A one shot adaptation of the story that was to introduce Two-Face into the 1960s Batman television show came was titled Batman 66: The Lost Episode.
 It was adapted from a Harlon Ellison pitch.

 Mr. Freeze was created by Bob Kane, Sheldon Moldoff and Dave Wood (the last two creators are uncredited).
-A Mr. Freeze appeared in Blackhawks #117 in 1957, two years prior to the Batman #121 appearance.
-The cover of the Blackhawks issue is titled The Fantastic Mr. Freeze.
+A Mr. Freeze appeared in Blackhawk #117 in 1957, two years prior to the Batman #121 appearance.
+The cover of the Blackhawk issue is titled The Fantastic Mr. Freeze.